Cyanobacteria: What Are They? Are They Dangerous?

 Read More

-Toxic Algae: What it is and how to prevent it
+Toxic Algae: What They Are and How to Prevent Growth

-In peak algae season all over the country, it is not uncommon for bodies of water to have at least a little bit of algae on them.
+In peak algae season all over the country, it is common for bodies of water to have at least a little bit of algae on them.
 High temperatures are perfect growing weather for algae.
-Algae is a normal part of a water ecosystem, but when algae overgrows rapidly, it can become dangerous.
-Toxic algae…
+Algae are a normal part of a water ecosystem, but when algae overgrow rapidly, they can become dangerous.
+Toxic algae can…

 Read More